 We are now all familiar with those terms, but they still trigger some confusion.
 Here is a bit of clarity.

 Before the pandemic, companies were starting to implement more flexible work models but the process was slowed down by the fear of losing control over employees, and the general misconception about remote work.
 The association of home-office with lazy employees not being productive, pretending to work in front of a film.

 However, Covid-19 hit and we were all pushed in at the deep end with no other choice but to make it work.
+In the beginning, the change was so sudden and it had people scrambling to catch up with the work from home paradigm.
+Whether it was getting a stable internet connection at home by looking at spectrum internet prices or other provider prices, setting a home office space, establishing a proper routine, or anything else, it had everyone looking for new ways to stay productive.
+Now, however, people are more used to it and even enjoy working from home and places other than the office.
 The overall feeling after one year of remote work is very positive from both employees and employers.
-According to research conducted by Slack between June 30 and August 11, 2020: “Only 12% (of workers) want to return to full-time office work, and 72% want a hybrid remote-office model moving forward.”.
+According to research conducted by Slack between June 30 and August 11, 2020: “Only 12% (of workers) want to return to full-time office work, and 72% want a hybrid remote-office model moving forward.“.
 Also, Companies such as Twitter announced that they would permanently allow remote work for people that “are in a role and situation that enables them to work from home”.

 The question triggered by those new trends is: What is the office for?
 A place to attend meetings, to help teamwork, project kick-offs, formation, and also connect with colleagues.
 Coffee machine chats are not to be forgotten, in the end, the office is a social place.
 This is why the hybrid work model is more likely to take the lead.
 It offers a good compromise between the flexibility of remote work and the office that provides a space where to work in person with colleagues.